Add section header comments

 This is a small Common Lisp script that can be used as a template.

-To try it, first install SBCL or GNU CLISP for your distribution,
+To try it, first install SBCL, GNU CLISP, or ECL for your

 apt install sbcl or